saksham2105/WatchDog/README.md

 ## Features 📋
 * User can Observe Changes happened in their Current working File
 * A notification will appear on the bottom if some modification will takes place in current working File
+* User doesn't need to reload browser to see changes occured in html code preview
+* This extension will provide the facility to see live changes in preview of any webpage ui
 ---

 ## Tools and Technologies Used